gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

     restart: always
 ```

 With this configuration in place, we have to re-create the connect service from scratch.
 One way would be to issue a `docker-compose down` following a `docker-compose up -d`.
 But this would cause all services to be recreated and we would lose all the work done so far.
-So instead of doing that, just selectively stop and remove the `connect` service, by executing the following commands.
+So instead of doing that, just selectively stop and remove the `connect-1` service, by executing the following commands.

 ```
 docker stop streamingplatform_connect_1